scriptoshi/livewire-2fa/README.md

 # Laravel Livewire 2FA

-A simple and elegant two-factor authentication package for Laravel 12 using Livewire.
-Its built to work with laravel 12 livewire starter pack
+A simple and elegant two-factor authentication package for Laravel 12 using Livewire and Flux components.
+Built to work seamlessly with Laravel 12's authentication stack.

 ## Overview

 Laravel 2FA provides an easy way to add Google Authenticator compatible two-factor authentication to your Laravel 12 application.
-Built with Livewire and Alpine.js, it offers a modern, interactive user experience with minimal configuration.
+Built with Livewire and Flux components, it offers a modern, interactive user experience with minimal configuration.

 ### Features

 -   🔒 Google Authenticator compatible (TOTP)
 -   ⚡ Livewire-powered interactive components
+-   🎨 Beautiful UI with Flux components
--   🌓 Full dark mode support with Tailwind CSS
+-   🌓 Full dark mode support
 -   🛠️ Simple integration with existing authentication systems
 -   🔑 Recovery codes for account access backup
--   🎨 Easily customizable views
--   🛡️ Built-in security features and rate limiting
+-   🛡️ On-demand password and 2FA confirmation modals
+-   🔄 Compatible with Laravel 12 and Livewire 3

 ## Requirements

 -   PHP 8.2+
 -   Laravel 12.x
 -   Livewire 3.x
+-   Flux components

 ## Installation